TheBunnies/TiktokUploaderTelegram/README.md

 # About
-Watch your favourite Tiktok and Twitter videos from Telegram directly!
+Watch your favourite Tiktok and YouTube videos from Telegram directly!
 All you have to do is to type a link in whatever chat bot is in

 ## Running bot on your Windows PC